mmckechney/SqlBuildManager/docs/change_notes.md

 # SQL Build Manager Change Notes

+### Version 11.2.0

+- *ADDED:* The Batch processors now work on Linux worker nodes!
+- *UPDATED:* New batch command option to support Linux: --os [Windows,Linux].
+Note also that the --batchpoolname option now has important relevence for Batch accounts that have both Linux and Windows pools
+- *UPDATED:* The Azure setup scripts (see /doc/localbuild) now also include setting up a Linux pool and the creation of settings files and application package zips for both environments

 ### Version 11.1.0

 - **NOTE:** Now built against .NET Standard 2.1 and .NET Core 3.1